 - Making own signage, maps, posters, fact sheets etc.

 - Recording stories either through videos, drawings or writing

 Things are moving on, but the weather has put a halt to putting paving down.
 There has been a lot of clearing this week and laying of hard core ready for the paving to go down.
 Both raised planters are now built and I’m so pleased with how they’ve turned out.
 One needs to rendered still, but the height of the two tier one is perfect.
 I get a place for plants and so does Floss.
 The height is perfect for her and I can’t wait for us to start planting.
 What ‘quick growing’ plants would you recommend for a toddler to plant?

 Thanks so much to everyone who let me use their lovely photographs.
-I've written where they came from below each image and if you click on the image a new window will take you to their Instagram page if you'd like to find out more.
+Click on an image and a new window will take you to their Instagram page if you’d like to find out more.